cerebra-crb/cerebra-crb/README.md

 > “Chasing the perfect jump in a virtual world, every challenge is a step beyond myself.”

-If you also enjoy DDNet, feel free to connect!
-I love discussing map strategies, speedrunning tips, and open-source contributions.
-I’m passionate about the open-source community, contributing to mods, map editing, and server management.

 ## 🌐 Socials:
 [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:tianyicrb@gmail.com)